241-KIDS: Frequently Asked Questions

 - Any other information which may be helpful to the investigation

-Some calls do not involve abuse or neglect.
-A 241-KIDS caseworker may refer the caller to a community agency or social service provider better suited to respond to a particular concern.
+A: Some calls do not involve abuse or neglect.
+A 241-KIDS caseworker might refer the caller to a community agency or social service provider better suited to respond to a particular concern.

-In cases of suspected abuse or neglect, many factors determine priority.
-The child’s age and vulnerability and the severity of the alleged abuse or neglect are among those factors.
+In cases of suspected abuse or neglect, many factors determine priority, including the child’s age and the severity of the alleged abuse or neglect.
 Caseworkers assess risk using agency policies and statewide assessment tools for consistent decision-making.
 Professionals in contact with the child may be contacted for information.

-Within 24 hours of the report, the agency makes a screening decision and determines how quickly the agency must respond to ensure the safety of the child.
+Within 24 hours of the call, we will make a determination on how quickly the agency must respond to ensure the safety of the child.

 Children’s Services workers gather facts through interviews, observations, home visits and reports from other professionals who interact with the child.
 They evaluate the child’s situation and determine whether or not the allegations are substantiated.
 Part of the determination is to assess the risk of harm in the near future.